clairemoorecantwell/learnLexicalConstraints/readme.md

   * `tab.prob` and (hidden structure) are optional, just leave those columns out if your don't want to use them
   * input column should have something on every line: each line is a candidate, and each the input column should contain the UR for that candidate.
 Each UR needs to be unique.
   * The violation columns can contain any integers, or spaces.
 Spaces will be converted to 0's and integers will be converted to negative integers.
 * Some way to run Python (2.7), ideally that can plot, so that the plotting functions will work.
-I use ipython <https://ipython.org>
+I use ipython <https://ipython.org>.
+If you can install numpy (<http://www.numpy.org/>), and do it in a way that you get access to the numpy.random.choice() function, the whole thing will run much quicker.
+You might need to install some kind of package like Anaconda (<https://www.continuum.io/downloads>) to get the numpy installation to run smoothly.

-* A plan!
+* You can start off with the two example files 'comparativesToy.txt' and 'comparativesCOCA.txt'.
+The former contains 100 inputs, with frequencies normally distributed, of 1-100, and all with 50% probability of taking each comparative.
+Only two 'phonological' constraints are in there, and they simply prefer one or the other of the comparative forms.  'comparativesCOCA.txt' contains 214 adjectives of English, with frequencies and probabilities obtained from COCA, and 9 grammatical constraints with violations.
+For more details about how these tableaux were constructed, please visit <http://http://www.phrenology.biz/emergentIdiosyncrasy/>.

 ## Classes: